harness/developer-hub/docs/continuous-integration/use-ci/use-drone-plugins/run-a-git-hub-action-in-cie.md

 1. In the Pipeline Studio, select the **Build** stage, and then select the **Execution** tab.
 2. Select **Add Step**, select **Add Step** again, and then select **Plugins** from the **Step Library**.
-1. Enter a **Name** and optional **Description**.
+3. Enter a **Name** and optional **Description**.
-1. Select the **Container Registry** where the [GitHub Actions Drone Plugin](https://github.com/drone-plugins/github-actions) is located.
+4. Select the **Container Registry** where the [GitHub Actions Drone Plugin](https://github.com/drone-plugins/github-actions) is located.
-1. In the **Image** field, enter the name of the GitHub Actions Drone Plugin image: `plugins/github-actions`.
+5. In the **Image** field, enter the name of the GitHub Actions Drone Plugin image: `plugins/github-actions`.
-1. Expand the **Optional Configuration**, and select **Privileged**.
+6. Expand the **Optional Configuration**, and select **Privileged**.
 The GitHub Actions Drone Plugin uses [nektos/act](https://github.com/nektos/act) to run GitHub Actions in Harness CI.
 It requires DinD (Docker-in-Docker) to run your images.
-Hence, the **Privileged** attribute needs to be enabled to run with escalated permissions. <!--If you're using local runner or VM build infra, do you need privileged?
-Docker commands run directly on host machine except w/ K8s. -->
+Hence, the **Privileged** attribute needs to be enabled to run with escalated permissions. <!--If you're using local runner or VM build infra, do you need privileged? -->

 :::tip